seb-oss/vanilla-pattern-library/README.md

 The package you should install for icons is @fortawesome/fontawesome-pro

 Components that use icons will look bad if you don't have any icons included in your build.

+### Tests
+There are both units test of the sass code as well as end-to-end test included in this project

+#### Unit tests
+Unit tests are run with mocha through sass true.
+The tests are generated automatically for all mixins with a script.
+So, when you have added a new component run `node generate-tests.js` to add unit tests for the new component.
+These tests only test that each mixin return what is expected but this is enough to discover most of the errors that the linter won't catch.

+#### End to end tests